Your browser is not optimized for viewing this website.

 with Elizabeth Goins

-Class Date and Time: This two-day workshop is hosted on Saturday, May 18th, 2024 from 9:00 am – 5:00 pm and Sunday, May 19th, 2024 from 9:00 am to 3:00 pm.
-Total teachable hours are 12 hours.
+Class Date and Time: This one-day workshop is hosted on Saturday, June 22, 2024 from 9:00 am – 5:00 pm.
+Total teachable hours: 7.

 Materials Fee (included in total class fee): $25, covers mixers, trays, junk mail, plant sheet molds, mold and deckle (students will take home with them), paper, decorative materials and use of bookbinding tools.